Publications

 • The purpose of this work in progress study is to present a survey-based framework to evaluate the awareness of and participation in undergraduate research experiences (URE) by students in science, technology, engineering, and mathematics (STEM) majors in Minority-Serving Institutions (MSIs).
 MSIs, which include historically black colleges and universities (HBCU) and Hispanic serving institutions (HSI), recruit and admit underserved, low income, minority students in various disciplines, including STEM.
 While MSIs attempt to bridge educational gaps seen in these students with pre-college resources, first year mentoring, and tutoring sessions, awareness and participation in URE is not prevalent at a MSI.
 Participation in such activities, however, has been linked to improved career prospects and an increase in the number of students seeking graduate degrees.
 Past studies have suggested that an initial interest in STEM does not necessarily continue throughout undergraduate education with a higher number of students requesting major changes and/or prolonging their graduation timeline.
 This paper proposes to identify current notions and perceptions surrounding undergraduate research of STEM students at a mid-sized MSI along the U.S.- Mexico border.
 The proposed design for this study will include an online survey to identify which students are more likely to be aware of and participate in undergraduate research and which students are not.
 Our model will focus on remediation to increase participation in URE, retention in STEM majors, and progression towards career prospects and graduate study.

 Pfeifer, H. L., Button, D. M., Summers, M. E., Porter, C. M. & Dmello, J. R. (In Press).
-Academy
+Academy of Criminal Justice Sciences Doctoral Student Summit: A model of professional development.
+Journal of Criminal Justice Education, Online First.

 • Doctoral student attrition has been a consistent and ongoing problem, with only half of Ph.D. students completing their degrees.
 Often generated by feelings of isolation and dissatisfaction during the Ph.D. process, attrition results in negative consequences for students, their departments and institutions, and the broader academic community.
 Students face substantial financial and psychological burdens, institutions lose out on their investments, and the larger community misses out on significant contributions to resolutions to social challenges.
 To make matters worse, attrition rates are highest among the most marginalized students.
 Effective strategies for reducing attrition involve aiding in the development of students’ academic identity and creating a supportive sense of community.
 Although many departmental and institutional efforts to support doctoral students exist, challenges remain.
 Further, the needs of students are far-reaching and arguably require interventions from the academic community as a whole.
 To confront these challenges, the Academy of Criminal Justice Science approved the development of the Doctoral Student Summit, a professional development seminar intended to support Ph.D. students in degree completion through providing opportunities to foster academic identities and develop extended academic communities.
 This manuscript outlines the origins and evolution of the Doctoral Summit and provides an outline of its model and potential benefits to the field of Criminal Justice and other disciplines.
 [Link to Full Article]